That's an odd group of friends.

 Levine takes the valuable time to set up his characters and develop them free of stereotypes so that when a hooded killer enters the equation, first frighteningly glimpsed so subtly in the background that the viewer questions if he or she really saw anything at all, their demises mean more than if they were just one-note caricatures.
 Before this, suspense is ratcheted with notable skill, as in a scene where a water snake slithering perilously close to Mandy as she swims in a pond turns out to only be an example of intentional misdirection.
 When the killing spree takes off in the picture's second half, the reveal of the murderer's identity comes a little too early and lessens the potential to outright scare.
 Still, by the end, the reason for why this occurs is uncovered, leading to a surprise in the finale that totally alters the story's trajectory and adds newfound relevance to our current times.

-If a motion picture is going to be so bold as to use a title like "All the Boys Love Mandy Lane," it is imperative that the audience understand what makes Mandy so desirable.
-The casting directors did their job splendidly by casting Amber Heard (2008's "Pineapple Express
+If a motion picture is going to be so bold as to use a title like "All the Boys Love Mandy Lane," it is imperative that viewers understand what makes Mandy so desirable.
+The casting directors did their job splendidly by casting Amber Heard (2011's "Drive Angry

-"), as the polite, slightly older farmhand on the ranch property Garth, and Whitney Able (2007's "Unearthed
+"), as the polite, slightly older farmhand on the ranch property, Garth, and Whitney Able (2010's "Monsters

 "), as the ignorantly self-involved Chloe, are especially characterized with more than one shadebut this is Amber Heard's showcase to steal.

 Shot on location outside of Austin, Texas, reportedly only miles away from where 1974's "The Texas Chain Saw Massacre